renanthera/simc-wiki/Rogues.md

 **Since Simulationcraft 7.0.3, release 1** Honor Among Thieves is no longer in the simulator.

 ## Miscellaneous
-  * An expression called `stealthed` evaluates to 1 when any of the stealth-like effect crating buffs is up (Vanish, Stealth, or Shadow Dance).
-Notably, Shadowmeld is not in the list as it is not a true stealth-like effect.
+  * An expression called `stealthed.rogue` evaluates to 1 when any of the stealth-like effect crating buffs is up (Stealth, Vanish, or Shadow Dance).
+Notably, Shadowmeld is not in the list as it is not a true stealth-like effect, but you can check it using `stealthed.all`.

 ## Weapon Swapping